Self-balancing BST

 There are two mirror-image cases: "RR" and "RL".

-The above process can be extended into general situations where the number of nodes in the AVL tree is more than 3.
+The above process can be extended into general situations in BSTs (not limited to AVL trees).
 In such a situation, a rebalancing is still achieved by rotations, which change certain balance factors, while keeping the order of all the nodes involved.

-The algorithm is used in the following tree:
+The algorithm is used in the following BST:

-After an insertion or deletion, one or more "out-of-balance" nodes (with balance factor 2 or -2) may appear in the path from the root to the insertion/deletion location, but cannot occur outside the path.
+After an insertion or deletion in an AVL tree, one or more "out-of-balance" nodes (with balance factor 2 or -2) may appear in the path from the root to the insertion/deletion location, but cannot occur outside the path.
 If we check the "out-of-balance" node that is the "deepest" (the farthest from the root), there are only 4 canonical forms.

 LL case: